csatuic/cs361-website/docs/labs/lab03.md

 ---
+import Link from '@docusaurus/Link';

 ## Lab 3: Program Debugging

 In this lab, you will explore some debugging tools which are helpful when trying to debug a fully compiled executable.
 You have to debug lab3 assignment with these tools and complete the Gradescope Quiz.

-This lab also helps you get started with Homework 2.
+This lab also helps you get started with <Link to="/homeworks/homework2">Homework 2</Link>.
 You have two options for Homework 2:

 1. Use `systems[1-4].cs.uic.edu` (e.g. systems1, systems2, etc.), or
-2. Use the `.devcontainer` folder that is included with the skeleton code to set up your Docker container environment. **Before opening your workspace in the container, you need to modify both `Dockerfile` and `devcontainer.json` files and replace the `netid` with your UIC NetID (`ARG USERNAME=netId` and `"remoteUser": "netId"`).**.
+2. Use the `.devcontainer` folder that is included with the skeleton code to set up your Docker container environment. **Before opening your workspace in the container, you need to modify both `Dockerfile` and `devcontainer.json` files and replace the `netid` with your UIC NetID (`ARG USERNAME=netId` and `"remoteUser": "netId"`).**

 In either case, when you run `whoami` command in the terminal, it should return your UIC NetID.
 If you are using containers (option 2), **please do this during the lab to make sure your environment is ready for Homework 2**.